Can the effects of LASIK ever fade away?

 Poor lifestyle choices can have an adverse effect on your eyesight.
 For example, overexposure to the sun’s UV rays can lead to retinal damage, as well as trigger cancerous changes in the eye.
 Both of these problems can lead to vision loss.
 Wearing sunglasses is one of the best ways to take care of your eye health!

 Still have questions about LASIK?
 We’re happy to help!
 Schedule a visit to one of our conveniently located optometry practices near you, in Ft.
-Worth, Southlake, and River Oaks, Texas.
+Worth, Southlake, and Downtown, Texas.